jon-harper/OmniBox/docs/index.md

 This project is derived from Steve Burcham's [Stand Alone Main Control Case][bgdog] V3 footprint.
 It is released under the [MIT License][license].

 !!! info
+    To change documentation versions, select a version number from the drop down box on header bar.

     To switch between :material-lightbulb-on: Light and :material-lightbulb-off-outline: Dark reading mode, click the icon next to the search box.

 <figure markdown>